Vaginal Rejuvenation (Labiaplasty) – San Diego

 - Make sure to keep your incisions dry

-The duration of the swelling will depend on what vaginal rejuvenation procedure you undergo; for labiaplasty in particular, the majority of swelling will happen during the first few days of the recovery before dissipating.
+The duration of the swelling will depend on what procedure you undergo; for labiaplasty in particular, the majority of swelling will happen during the first few days of the recovery before dissipating.
 You should see a small degree of swelling over the next few weeks, but it should fade around six weeks.

-We don’t like to publish pricing for our vaginal rejuvenation procedures, as it is subject to market changes and dependent on the types of procedures you consider.
+We don’t like to publish pricing for our procedures, as it is subject to market changes and dependent on the types of procedures you consider.
 Review our Pricing page to build a “wishlist” and get estimated pricing on vaginal rejuvenation or a combination of procedures.
 We also have a fee schedule available in the office after your consultation.
 Feel free to contact us for a pre-consultation—we are happy to provide more information.
 The cost of your surgery will partly depend on where you have it, and whether the procedure needs to be coordinated with another specialist (like a gynecologist or urologist, in uncommon cases).